Salvador Mestres

 strip for TBO, by Salvador Mestres

-For Camaradas, he produced 'Aventuras de Tres Lanceros Bengalies' (1937) and the fantastic 'Guerra en la Estratosfera' (1937), which is considered one of the best comics of the time.
-After the War, he took on such titles as 'El Capitán Cobra' and 'El Diablo Negro'.
+Additionally, he was present in Camaradas with stories like 'Aventuras de Tres Lanceros Bengalies' (1937) and the fantastic 'Guerra en la Estratosfera' (1937), which is considered a classic from this period.
+After the Second World War, he drew for the comic books 'El Capitán Cobra' (1948), 'El Diablo Negro' (1948) and 'Aventuras de Guerra' (1951).
 Mestres has also drawn for Pocholo, Xut! and TBO.

 Columna Durruti, by Salvador Mestres